You are probably on this page because you want to learn more about the top resources available on the Math Games website!

 - Grades: The grade level the math material is from, based on common core standards.

 - Skills: The category the lesson would fall under.
 (Addition, subtraction, multiplication, etc.)

 - Lessons: Material to help you master the concept!

-The math lessons are heavily focused on repetition as students get to higher levels as they master easier problems.
+The math lessons are heavily focused on repetition, challenging students to master concepts in order to reach higher levels.